Tayer007/realtime-energy-monitor/README.md

 - Implement user authentication and role-based access control
 - Add predictive analytics for consumption forecasting
 - Integrate with Grafana for more advanced monitoring capabilities

-## License

-MIT License

-## Acknowledgments

-- This project was developed as a demonstration of Kubernetes capabilities for data processing pipelines
-- Inspired by real-world energy monitoring systems used by utility companies

 ---

 For more information, contact me through [this link](https://fourat.pythonanywhere.com/contact.html)